Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 This is designed to be used with skip_hidden_children, so you can conditionally have parts of your layouts appear based on the content.

-Additional properties could be added for bool and int checks (visible_if_bool perhaps?)

 ```XML
 <layout name="root"
 	shrink_to_children="both"